-and that the individual named above in Item ed on this form is true and correct to the best of my knowledge, I meets the requirement laid out on this form for an emergency alse information could jeopardize program eligibility and could tion of assistance, or eviction.
+and that the individual named above transfer.
+I acknowledge that submiss provided on this form is true and correct to the best of my knowledge, in Item 1 meets the requirement laid out on this form for an emergency sion of false information could jeopardize program eligibility and could termination of assistance, or eviction.
 Signature Signed on (Date)